killiekat/alx-zero_day/README.md

 # alx-zero_day
-I am an ALX student and this is my first readme file as a fullstack engineer
+I'm now a ALX Student, this is my first repository as a full-stack engineer